-At H&B, we’ve spent 40 years servicing, tuning, and restoring BMW and Mini cars.
-As much as we enjoy working on these cars, we are also focused on our customers’ ownership experience.
-We offer advice about which maintenance items are most important, which can be deferred, for how long, and so forth.
-Tips on tires, types of oil, upcoming models, known problems and how to avoid them: these are all part of our daily conversation with customers.
+At H&B, we’ve spent 45 years servicing, tuning, and restoring BMW, Mini, and now Audi vehicles.
+As much as we enjoy working on these fine cars, we also focus on the overall ownership experience.
+We offer advice about which maintenance items are most important, and how to adjust servicing to the owner’s driving style and budgets: what to do now; what to defer; for how long; and so forth.
+Tips on tires, types of oil, upcoming models and technologies, known problems and how to avoid them — these are all part of our daily conversations with our customers.

 - State of the art diagnostic equipment

 - Free loaner cars by reservation

 - We maintain your new & extended warranties

 We saw the birth of the first-generation “new” Mini Cooper at the Frankfurt Auto Show in 2001 Though these marvelous cars were assembled in a brand new plant in Oxfordshire, the engines came from a new factory in Brazil resulting from a joint venture between BMW and Chrysler (before the Daimler Benz merger).
 These engines were fairly advanced in features and performance for their class.
 However, Daimler's acquisition of Chrysler changed the chemistry for BMW, putting it suddenly into partnership with an arch rival.
 These are all wonderful-driving cars which nevertheless experienced some teething problems.
 Specifically, with the early CVT automatic transmissions, power steering, and occasional issues of with oil consumption.
 These concerns and others were addressed in a number of service bulletins, extended limited warranties, and recalls.
 H&B endeavors to keep its Mini customers up to date and informed to help them keep their first gen Minis on the road.